Last updated on June 11th, 2018 at 01:11 am

-A week or so ago, my blogging friend Toya, from Toyas Tales left a question in a comment which I thought would make a great idea for a post.
+A week or so ago, a viewer left a question in a comment which I thought would make a great idea for a post.
 She asked if I had any tips to get motivated to break a sweat for beginners.
 Here is a list of tips on how I find the drive to stay active.

 I would suggest to try different activities until you find something you like to do and are likely to stick with.
 Suggestions to start would be yoga, walking, bootcamp class, dance lessons, or you might even like weights (not everyone likes cardio)!
 I like running or the workouts on the Nike Training Club (a free app on my iPhone).
 Both require little equipment or and are low to no cost involved.